Financial Times editor refused entry to Hong Kong

 The newspaper reported that Victor Mallet was turned away at the border on Thursday after being questioned for several hours.
 He had sought to enter as a visitor.

-Mallet’s visa rejection in October came shortly after he hosted a talk at the Hong Kong Foreign Correspondents Club by the head of a now-banned political party advocating the financial hub’s independence from China.
+Mallet’s visa rejection in October came shortly after he hosted a talk at the Hong Kong Foreign Correspondents’ Club by the head of a now-banned political party advocating the financial hub’s independence from China.

 That brought heated criticism from the territory’s pro-China elites, some of whom called for the journalists’ organization to be kicked out of its clubhouse in the central financial district.